 - Muscle problems in the esophagus.
-Early research suggests that receiving an L-arginine infusion and taking L-arginine by mouth for 6 weeks reduces the number and intensity of chest pain attacks in people with muscle problems in the esophagus and chest pain that is not related to the heart.
+Early research suggests that taking L-arginine by mouth or as an infusion can reduces the number and intensity of chest pain attacks in people with chest pain that is not related to the heart.

 - Exercise performance.
 There is inconsistent evidence about the effects of L-arginine on exercise performance.
 Some evidence shows that taking 6 grams of L-arginine in a drink increases exercise time until becoming tired.
 Also taking arginine with grape seed extract appears to improve working ability in men and decreases their tiredness.
 However, taking arginine 6 grams once does not affect strength during exercise.

 - Head and neck cancer.
 Supplementing a feeding tube with L-arginine does not seem to improve immune function, reduce tumor size, or improve healing in people with head and neck cancer.